FOUND SUBJECTS at the Moonspeaker

 It is no wonder that people are asking such questions as this one, especially if they happen to be too young to have had a chance to take part in the decision making leading to the current situation.
 The minister's comments strike me as oddly fatalistic as well, a sort of shoulder shrug in the face of a situation that is a product of human choices, not weather or geology.
+That with a side of, "And anyway, it's not my problem."
 It's funny how the same people who insist that any problem they can see a way to throw machine technology at to solve is possible to solve, no matter how farfetched the solution may seem, yet throw up their hands, refuse to listen, and stomp off home as soon as the problem at hand is socially complex.
 As any of us can easily see by checking a newsfeed, people struggling to be heard are doing considerably more than somehow writing graffiti in buses, and they certainly aren't giving up on solving socially complex problems.
 (Top)

 What if There is Nowhere Else to Go?
 (2016-10-02)